Vinicius-L-R-Matos/my_vault_posts/content/posts/An Obsidian based blog system.md

 series: ["getting-started"]
 ---

-## from: Vault's folder, to: Blog's feed
+## From: Vault's folder.
+To: Blog's feed
-This is my personal Blogging pipeline that whas thankfulli founded in the hands of the content creator NetWorkChuck, and can be found at this follow [link](https://www.youtube.com/watch?v=dnE7c0ELEH8&list=PLazumvohNo-2qvB49-9RL4karLMmqBDas&index=18).
-I hope it could find you to well, and help you too on express beter ideias to the word.
+This is my personal blogging pipeline, which I thankfully discovered through the content creator [NetWorkChuck](https://www.youtube.com/watch?v=dnE7c0ELEH8&list=PLazumvohNo-2qvB49-9RL4karLMmqBDas&index=18).
+I hope this pipeline also proves useful to you, helping you express better ideas to the world.

-It serves well if you to like to have the control you publications and to have some code-based-automation fun!
+If you enjoy maintaining control over your publications and having some code-based automation fun, this approach should serve you well!

-What is happening here is that some obsidian valt is feeding the content of thouse publications that you are seeing now.
-In a process that thake a minimal effort once it have started.
+What’s happening here is that an Obsidian vault is feeding the content of the posts you’re reading right now.
+Once everything is set up, the process requires minimal effort to keep running smoothly.

-And down below is how i made it.
+I’ve used a [fastpages](https://vinicius-l-r-matos.github.io/-Repositorio-DS/) blog for the last 3 years.
+While it was very functional, it became a bit annoying not having full control over all the errors that occurred in Jekyll.
+And since it officially migrated to [Quarto](https://quarto.org/), I no longer had my familiar framework for transcribing my markdown files into posts.
+However, I had a great experience using Obsidian and decided to share what I learned.

+Below, I’ll show you how I built this blog and how everything works.

 ## Why do it?
-The CEO of [Anthropic](https://www.anthropic.com/) (a startup founded by former OpenAI members) and [Daniel Miessler](https://danielmiessler.com/) have some interesting ideas about AI, the future, and how it will affect our lives.
-In my view, this one seems particularly reasonable:
+The CEO of [Anthropic](https://www.anthropic.com/)—a startup founded by former OpenAI members— mister [Daniel Miessler](https://danielmiessler.com/) have shared some interesting perspectives on AI, the future, and how these technologies will shape our lives.
+In my view, this particular idea seems especially reasonable one:
 ![Image Description](/images/daniel_miessler_x_post.png)
-From what I understand, as AI becomes more decentralized, it will become more efficient for people around the world to share ideas and create goods.
-And whether or not it’s currently hyped in the tech market, the benefits of open dialogue on improving the economy are widely recognized.
+From my understanding, as AI becomes more decentralized, it will become increasingly efficient for people around the world to share ideas and create goods.
+Regardless of whether it’s currently hyped in the tech market, the benefits of open dialogue on improving the economy are widely recognized.

-So, if we could use a Zettelkasten-like note system to extract our thoughts and then have an application that can draw directly from a vault to quickly and easily produce blog posts, that would be very helpful.
+So, if we could use a Zettelkasten-like note system to capture our thoughts and then have an application draw directly from a vault to quickly and easily produce blog posts, that would be incredibly helpful and productive.

-Like many discoveries throughout history, it all starts with just a few letters.
+As with many discoveries throughout history, it all starts with just a few letters.
 ## How it works
-The following chart demonstrates how it should be done:
+The following chart demonstrates how it’s done:
 ![Image Description](/images/blog_system.png)
-Is expected to:
+Putting it into a few words, it is expected that:

-- A post folder is feeded.
+- A post folder is provided.
-- Its content is "robocopyed" to the respective folder of the site's project.
+- Its content is “robocopied” to the appropriate folder in the site’s project.
-- An frame work called Hugo transfers it Mardows to HTML files (And fome images to...)
+- A framework called Hugo transforms the Markdown files (and some images, too) into HTML.
-- Is all uload to an remote repository's branch
+- Everything is uploaded to a branch of a remote repository.
-- An host provider deliver it all!
+- A hosting provider delivers it all!

+## The Materials
+The following are needed and will be explained—along with their downloads, installations, and setups—in the next sections:
+- Obsidian
+- Git
+- Git hub
+- Hugo
+- Host site
 ## The Setup
 - [Dowload](https://obsidian.md/download) and install Obsidian.
 - On your regular Vault os Choice, Create a Folder called ==posts==.
 Here wil be where all your expressions can live!